isc-projects/kea/doc/sphinx/arm/hooks-ping-check.rst

 .. note::

-    libdhcp_ping_check.so will be available only to ISC customers with a paid support contract.
+    :ischooklib:`libdhcp_ping_check.so` will be available only to ISC customers with a paid support contract.
 For more information on subscription options, please complete the form at https://www.isc.org/contact.